dmlc/parameter_server/docker/README.md

 ##Debugging FAQ:
 **1. Why in the scheduler of the log it says "failed to parse conf" or "find 0 data files"?**

 The reason might be you forget to make your data and config public.
-This can be done by either make it public on the s3 console or upload it with our upload_s3.sh script.
+This can be done by either making it public on the s3 console or uploading it with our upload_s3.sh script.
 And we strongly recommend you to revoke the permission right after you finish your experiments.
 We will support signature soon.

 **2. Why I cannot see my model, my config file on s3?**

 The reason might be you forget to open the list and upload permission of your parameter server s3 bucket.
-This can be done by go to the root directory of your bucket, click Properties->Permissions, tick the List and Upload permission to everyone.
+This can be done by going to the root directory of your bucket, clicking Properties->Permissions, ticking the List and Upload permission to everyone.
 We strongly recommend you to revoke the permission right after you finish your experiments.

 **3. Why my parameter server application get stuck?**